pfertyk/blog/content/008-asyncio-context-manager-testing.md

         return random.choice(photos)['img_src']
 ```

-The coroutine calls the `random.photos` API and gets a JSON response in return.
+This coroutine calls the `random.photos` API and gets a JSON response in return.
 In that response, there is a 'photos' key with a list of images.
 The problem is, since the API returns random photos, sometimes there are no photos (the list is there, but it's
 empty).
 In that case we keep calling the API until we get any images and return a URL of a random one.

 Note: the original program required a param that specified a day on which
 the photo was taken, and subsequent API calls used random values of
-this param and thus returned different lists of photos.
+this param, thus returning different lists of photos.
 The code was
 simplified for the purpose of this post, so you just have to assume that
 `random.photos` returns a different set of photos each time it is called.

 ## Testing

-Start with installing some helpful modules:
+Let's start with installing some helpful modules:

 ```bash
 pip install asynctest pytest-aiohttp